WilHolt/bot-manager-telegram/README.md

 const bot = new TelegramBot("your token here", "chatId here");

 async function sendContact() {
   // First argument is the first name of the contact
- // The second argument is the phone number const response = await bot.sendContact(
+  // The second argument is the phone number const response = await bot.sendContact("Alvaro", "+556599999999");
-    "Alvaro",
-    "+556599999999",
- );

   console.log(response);
 }

 sendContact();
 ```

+#

 ### **Get updates**